 Couple of days ago it was Slayer, now it’s Suffocation.
 8th October marks 27th year of “Effigy of the Forgotten” – the first full-length release from these NY brutal death titans.

 As expected, the debut is rife with jarring temporal switches, blistering harmonies and precision drums.
 Suffocation’s craft here is insane and immaculate.
-From “Liege of Inveracity” to “Jesus Wept”, the album is a relentless pursuit of deathly perfection.
-Brutal and deep, both in terms of guttural vocals and complexity, it simply razes all the barriers to the emergence of technical death.
+From “Liege of Inveracity” to “Jesus Wept”, the album is a pursuit of deathly perfection.
+Brutal and relentless, both in terms of guttural vocals and complexity, it simply razes all the barriers to the emergence of technical death.

 —- Image Attribution